• Skip to primary navigation

 Ingredients

-• 1 large sweet onion diced - I use Vidalias
+• 1 sweet onion diced - I use Vidalias

 • a handful of fresh basil leaves torn in pieces